 A Pressure Cooker does everything in one little pot and keeps my counter from getting over-loaded with dishes.
-I decided to see how my pressure cooker do with something simple like chicken breasts!
+I decided to see how my Instant Pot Chicken Breasts would come out – last minute even!
 There are so many times when bare, uncooked chicken breasts stare at me when I open my fridge and quite honestly I get tired of baking them.
 So I threw a few of them into my Instant Pot with some chicken broth (water works great, too!) and guess what.
 THEY.
 WERE.
 PERFECT.
 Tender, juicy, delicious and my new favorite way to prepare chicken.

 Cooking chicken in your pressure cooker is insanely easy.
 Ready?
 Plug in your Instant Pot and grab a few chicken breasts, then follow these easy instructions: